d2cio/docs/docs/getting-started/creating-services.md

 # Introduction

 This article describes the process of creating services in D2C.
-All definitions from creating (and editing) service page describes here.
+All definitions from creating (and editing) service page are described here.
 There are some  definitions which should be explained.

+!!! note

+    You may also find helpful [one-by-one instructions](https://d2c.io/blog/deploying-tips) on creating different services in D2C.

 ## What you need to know before creating